timurcarstensen/multi-cluster-eval/README.md

 This package allows to set environment variables in the same way across EuroHPC clusters.
 The goal is to avoid duplicating pre-training/evaluation scripts and rather only depends on cluster-specific environment variables.

-Currently, we only supported limited variables which allows to run easily evaluations across clusters:
+Currently, we support the following environment variables which allows to run easily evaluations across clusters:
 * DEFAULT_PARTITION
 * DEFAULT_ACCOUNT
 * NUM_GPU_PER_NODE